apache/helix/website/1.0.1/src/site/markdown/tutorial_customized_view.md

 * When a user would like to drop a certain instance by calling Helix delete instance API, Helix will delete the instance as well as all sub-paths under it with recursive deletion.
 Therefore, the customized state will also be deleted, and customized view will be updated when the instance is gone.

-* When a user would like to drop a certain resource by calling Helix delete resource API, customer will be responsible for deleting customized state of all partitions for that resource across all instances.
+* When a user would like to drop a certain resource by calling Helix delete resource API, he/she will be responsible for deleting customized state of all partitions for that resource across all instances.
 This operation can be implemented in users' state transition logic.

 * When Helix rebalance happens, and a certain partition on a certain instance is moved to another instance, customers will need to handle the cleanup in the callback function currently provided by Helix in the state transition logic.

-* When an unexpected disconnection happened in client side from Zookeeper, but does not trigger rebalance, Helix will still keep the customized state as it is and wait for the connection to be reset.
+* When an unexpected disconnection happens in client side from Zookeeper, but does not trigger rebalance, Helix will still keep the customized state as it is and wait for the connection to be reset.

 #### Enable Customized State Aggregation in Config